 Dr. Nicole J. Ullrich is a dedicated onco-neurologist who maintains an active practice both at Boston Children’s Hospital and Dana-Farber Cancer Institute.
 She has a demonstrated record of successful and productive studies of acute and chronic neurologic effects of childhood cancer and brain tumors, as well as studies of neurologic sequelae and targeted interventions for tumor-related and cognitive complications of Neurofibromatosis type 1 (NF1).
 Dr. Ullrich serves as Primary Investigator of the multicenter NF Clinical Trials Consortium that has now opened 6 planned clinical trials as interventions for complications of NF1, including plexiform neurofibromas, brain tumors, and cognitive difficulties.
 With an undergraduate degree from Brown University and an MD/PhD from Yale University, Dr. Ullrich did her internship, residency and Fellowship at Children’s Hospital Boston as well as at Dana-Farber Cancer Institute in Boston.
 Serving as Director of NeuroOncology at Children’s Hospital Boston and Director of Neurologic NeuroOncology Dana-Farber since 2005, Dr. Ullrich holds a number of academic posts at the Harvard Medical School and 5 patents for methods of diagnosing and treating gliomas.
 Dr. Ullrich is a member of NF Northeast’s Medical and Science Committee.

-Jessica Wolfe is a member of the Strategic Planning Committee and the Medical and Science Committee.
+Jessica Wolfe is a member of the Governance Committee and the Medical and Science Committee.
 She founded BluePond Wellness LLC, is a professional Research Associate at Harvard Medical School, Department of Physical Medicine and Rehabilitation; a Senior Research Program Advisor for Partners Healthcare System’s Center for Connected Health; as well as, involved with the development and expansion of Spaulding Rehabilitation Hospital’s Institute of Lifestyle Medicine.
 Jessica holds a Doctorate in clinical psychology from Columbia University and subsequently completed her Master’s in Public Health from Harvard University.